Spinel: Color and Magnetism

 0.94ct, Weak

 Intermediate in composition between Spinel and Gahnite is the rare dark blue Spinel called Gahnospinel.
 Because zinc raises refractive index, Gahnospinel is easily distinguished from the more common blue Spinel gems by its higher refractive index (1.735-1.79).
 Most dark blue gem Spinels seen in the marketplace are not Gahnospinels.
-In rare instances, light blue Spinels can also contain a high enough concentration of Gahnite (high in Zinc) to qualify as Gahnospinels.
+In rare instances, Spinels with light blue color can also contain a high enough concentration of Gahnite (high in Zinc) to qualify as Gahnospinels.
 No Gahnospinels were tested in this study.

 Ghanite in Transmitted Light